telerik/fiddler-jam-docs/fj-extension/predefined-link.md

 This three-step tutorial describes how to use a Fiddler Jam predefined link to record a captured traffic session:

-- First, you will install the lightweight Fiddler Jam Extension.
+1. You will install the lightweight Fiddler Jam Extension.

 - Next, you'll use the received Jam predefined link to record a network request.